Lifeguard Potential

 From Sega Retro

-The Lifeguard Potential programme was a British educational programme devised by the Royal Life Saving Society (RLSS) in conjunction with Sega in 1993.
-It was designed to teach children the importance of water safety as part of the UK's National Curriculum, which had recently become mandated to educate children on these sorts of life skills.
-It is imagined that the RLSS wanted Sega to make their teachings more appealing the the youth of the day, while Sega wanted to distance themselves from the non-active and unhealthy stereotype of video games.
+The Lifeguard Potential program was created in 1993 by the Royal Life Saving Society in conjunction with Sega.
+It was designed to teach children the importance of water safety as part of the United Kingdom's National Curriculum, which had recently become mandated to educate children on these sorts of life skills.
+It is imagined that the oyal Life Saving Society wanted Sega to make their teachings more appealing to the youth of the day, while Sega wanted to distance themselves from the non-active and unhealthy stereotype of video games.

-The precise nature of this campaign is not known, however a short promotional video was produced for schools, as was accompanying learning material.[1]
-Many leisure centres also got in on the act, teaching swimming lessons and lifesaving skills with similar material.
+Additionally, schools received worksheets and certificates to reinforce the lessons taught in the videos.
+The educational materials aimed to make learning about water safety both fun and memorable for children.[1]
+The precise nature of this campaign is not known, however a short promotional video was produced for schools, as was accompanying learning material.[2]
+Many leisure centers also got in on the act, teaching swimming lessons and lifesaving skills with similar material.

 Video